T. J. Shorts

+Shorts played college basketball for UC Davis where he was named the Big West Player of the Year.
+He started his professional career in Europe in 2019 with Ventspils and went on to play several one-year stints for different clubs.
+Shorts gained praise at the continent, winning the MVP award for the Basketball Champions League in 2023, and for the EuroCup in 2024.

+Born in Irvine, California, Shorts became a citizen of North Macedonia and made his debut for the North Macedonia men's national basketball team in 2022.

+Early life

+Shorts was born in Irvine, California, and received his first basketball by his mother at age 4.

-High school/College career
+High school and college career

 Shorts starred for Tustin High School but received no Division I scholarship offers, so he opted to go the junior college route.
 He played two seasons at Saddleback College and averaged 20 points per game as a sophomore before transferring to UC Davis.
 On February 6, 2018, Shorts had 31 points, seven assists and four steals in a double overtime victory against Long Beach State after leading scorer Chima Moneke was suspended.
 In a game against victory at Cal Poly on February 15, he recorded a triple double with 10 points, 10 rebounds and 10 assists.
 As a junior, Shorts averaged 15.2 points, 4.3 assists and 2.0 steals per game.
 He shot .538 field goal percentage, ranking fifth in the Big West.
 At the conclusion of the regular season he was named Big West Player of the year and Newcomer of the year, the first player in conference history to receive both honors in the same season.

 Professional career

-Latvia (2019-2020)
+Latvia (2019–2020)

 Following the close of his college career, Shorts signed with Ventspils of the Latvian-Estonian Basketball League.

-Germany (2020-present)
+He also played in 2019–20 FIBA Europe Cup with Ventspils, losing in quarterfinals of that competition before season was cancelled due to coronavirus pandemic.

+Hamburg Towers and Crailsheim Merlins (2020–2022)

 On July 30, 2020, he has signed with Hamburg Towers of Germany's Basketball Bundesliga.

 On July 9, 2021, he left the German team Hamburg Towers.
 On July 28, Shorts signed with the Crailsheim Merlins.

 On June 11, 2022, the Crailsheim Merlins announced, that Shorts is looking for a new challenge for the 2022/2023 season.

-On June 22, 2022, he signed with Telekom Baskets Bonn of the German Basketball Bundesliga.